JosephOkumu/Guess-it-1/README.md

 ### Testing
 1. Download the zip file for testing [here](https://assets.01-edu.org/guess-it/guess-it-dockerized.zip)
 2. Extract the zip file.
+3. Ensure permissions for the script.sh inside the student folder is enabled.
+If not, use "chmod +x script.sh" command to enable permissions.
-3. Copy the student folder from this project and paste it inside the extracted folder.
+4. Copy the student folder from this project and paste it inside the extracted folder.
-4. Follow the instructions present in the ReadMe of the extracted folder for testing.
+5. Follow the instructions present in the ReadMe of the extracted folder for testing.
-5. Instead of "docker composer up" command, use "npm start" to run the test.
+6. Instead of "docker composer up" command, use "npm start" to run the test.

 ### Features
 - Displays the range for the next user input.